A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Proof of Theorem

-holds simultaneously for all $C' r^{-3s+3+\veps}$ intervals.
-Furthermore, we have \eqn{eq-conc1}-\eqn{eq-conc2} for all these subintervals simultaneously.
+holds simultaneously for all $C' r^{-3s+3+\veps}$ subintervals; furthermore, we have \eqn{eq-conc1}-\eqn{eq-conc2} for all these subintervals simultaneously.

-Now consider our original system in a stationary regime for each $r$.
-(That is, its initial state coincides with that of the artificial process defined above.)
-We can and do construct both the artificial and original process on a common probability space, so that if the (common) initial state satisfies \eqn{eq-cond1}-\eqn{eq-cond2}, the process trajectories coincide until the first time when the original process violates \eqn{eq-cond1}-\eqn{eq-cond2}.
-By Lemmas~\ref{lem-p1} and \ref{lem-p2}, and Borel-Cantelli lemma, we can choose a further subsequence of $r$, along which w.p.1, for all large $r$, conditions \eqn{eq-cond1}-\eqn{eq-cond2} hold on $C' r^{-3s+3+\veps}$ consecutive $r^{s-1}$-long intervals, and therefore the artificial process and the actual process coincide.
-Therefore, w.p.1, for all large $r$, $F(t)$ is the actual increment of the objective for all subintervals simultaneously, and we also have \eqn{eq-conc1}-\eqn{eq-conc2} for all subintervals simultaneously.
-Given this, we will apply Lemma~\ref{lem-close-to-opt2} as follows.
+By Lemmas~\ref{lem-p1} and \ref{lem-p2}, and Borel-Cantelli lemma, we can choose a further subsequence of $r$, along which the original process is such that w.p.1, for all large $r$, conditions \eqn{eq-cond1}-\eqn{eq-cond2} hold on all $C' r^{-3s+3+\veps}$ subintervals, and therefore the artificial process and the original process coincide.
+Therefore, along this subsequence, w.p.1, for all large $r$, $F(t)$ (which we defined for the artificial process) is equal to the increment of $L$, $F(t) = L(\bx(t)) -L(\bx(0))$, for the original process, for all subintervals simultaneously, and we also have \eqn{eq-conc1}-\eqn{eq-conc2} for all subintervals simultaneously.